Ryan Finnigan

 About me

-I'm a policy researcher focused on homelessness and housing.
-My research uses diverse data and methods.
-I've worked directly with people experiencing homelessness, collaborated with homelessness service providers, and engaged with policymakers and practitioners.
+I research homelessness and housing policy using diverse data and methods.
+I worked directly with people experiencing homelessness and collaborated with homelessness service providers and policymakers.

 Employment